NinNin-Bigfoot/book/src/math/r1cs.md

 assert result.all(), "result contains an inequality"
 ```

-matrix size is depent on ***w***
+The size of the matrix depends on ***w***.

-but this is not done yet cuz it's lack of security go to next part to see how it more secure.
+However, this is not yet complete, as it lacks security.
+Please proceed to the next part to learn how to enhance its security.